JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/packaging-the-application/index.md

 ![Project window artifact](project-window-artifact.png)

 To make sure that this JAR file was created correctly you will want to run it.
 We'll do this in the next step of this tutorial by using a [run configuration](https://www.jetbrains.com/help/idea/run-debug-configuration.html).

+### Screencast Link